devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

 The Most central topic of architecting a Flutter [(Flutter Dev Team 2018g)](https://flutter.dev/) app is *Statemanagement* [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt). **Where** does my State sit, **who** need access to it and **how** do parts of the app access it?
 This chapter aims to answer those questions.
-You will learn about the two types of state, you will be introduced to the most 4 most popular statemanagement solutions and you will learn one of those statemanagement solutions (BLoC [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE)) in detail.
+You will learn about the two types of state, you will be introduced to the most three most popular statemanagement solutions and you will learn one of those statemanagement solutions (BLoC [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE)) in detail.
 You will also learn how to use the BLoC statemanagement solution in a clean and scalable 3-Layered architecture.

 ## Statemanagement vs Architecture